-Make this zinc based ring by melting down a couple of pennies.
+Make this zinc based ring, which can be given as a gift or even used as a wedding band by melting a couple of pennies.
 Pennies minted after 1983 are made from zinc with a copper coating.
 The copper can easily be smelted off using a propane torch.

 While a lathe helps with the shaping of the ring, it is not completely necessary.
 You can use a rotary tool or a couple of files to shape the ring by hand if you don’t have a lathe.